chaotic-systems/orbithunter/docs/issues.rst

 array of shape (2, 2, 2); but they are not physically equivalent, as one should be (2, 1, 2, 2) and the other
 should be (2, 2, 1, 2).
 This can technically be alleviated by using a slice instead, i.e. state[:, :1, :, :] but
 this leaves much to be desired.

+**Parameter parsing/passing**

+Creating an instance w/o parsing; by passing values for the five main attributes allows for fewer parameters than labels; normally this would be filled with zeros.
+If not designed carefully, then an IndexError may be raised when trying to access a labelled parameter attribute that doesn't exist.
+This is being recorded here because while it is actually intended, it can still be confusing in the traceback; chaining an AttributeError in future release to indicate this is where this is coming from.
+The clause in :meth:`Orbit.__init__` details this somewhat but I feel it needs to be more obvious.